العربية

 1. The short distal fracture fragment is clinically aligned with the middle phalanx by gentle hyperextension of the proximal interphalangeal (PIP) joint.

-2. A K-wire is aligned clinically with the middle phalanx on the lateral side and drilled into the distal fragment.
+2. Under fluoroscopic guidance, a K-wire is aligned clinically with the middle phalanx on the lateral side and drilled percutaneously into the distal fragment.

-3. A second K-wire is inserted on the contralateral side at a 45-degree angle to the proximal phalanx.
+3. A second K-wire is inserted on the contralateral side at a 45-degree angle to the longitudinal axis of the proximal phalanx.

-4. With both K-wires secured in the distal fragment, the fracture is reduced by bringing the PIP joint into slight flexion.
+4. With both K-wires securely engaged in the distal fragment, the fracture is anatomically reduced by bringing the PIP joint into slight flexion to correct any volar angulation.

-5. The wires are then advanced across the fracture site to emerge at the mid-diaphysis of the proximal segment, ensuring rigid, crossed-wire stability.
+5. The wires are then advanced across the fracture site to emerge at the mid-diaphysis or base of the proximal segment, ensuring rigid, crossed-wire stability.
+Care must be taken to avoid crossing the wires precisely at the fracture site, which can hold the fracture in distraction.

-For complex Salter-Harris type III and IV avulsion fractures, Stahl and Jupiter described a highly effective figure-of-eight tension band wiring technique.
+For complex Salter-Harris type III and IV avulsion fractures at the collateral ligament insertions, Stahl and Jupiter described a highly effective figure-of-eight tension band wiring technique.

 Image

-By passing a small-gauge wire through the insertion of the collateral ligament into the fracture fragment and anchoring it to the metaphysis, accurate reduction and dynamic stability are achieved.
-This technique allows for early mobilization while completely avoiding physeal penetration.
+By passing a small-gauge wire (e.g., 26-gauge or 28-gauge stainless steel wire) through the insertion of the collateral ligament into the small epiphyseal fracture fragment, and anchoring it to a transverse K-wire or drill hole in the metaphysis, accurate reduction and dynamic stability are achieved.
+The tension band principle converts the tensile forces of the collateral ligament into compressive forces across the articular fracture line.
+This technique allows for early, protected mobilization while completely avoiding physeal penetration by the hardware.

 Phalangeal Neck Fractures

-Phalangeal neck fractures are notorious for complications, including malunion and loss of motion.
-While some remodeling occurs in very young children, persistent angular deformity in an older child requires intervention.
-Al-Qattan classified these fractures based on the degree of displacement to guide treatment.
+Phalangeal neck fractures are notorious for devastating complications, including malunion, loss of motion, and avascular necrosis of the condylar head.
+The anatomy of the phalangeal neck, characterized by a narrow metaphyseal region flaring into the condyles, makes these fractures highly unstable.
+While some sagittal plane remodeling occurs in very young children, persistent angular deformity in an older child requires aggressive intervention.
+Al-Qattan classified these fractures based on the degree of displacement to guide treatment algorithms.

 Image

-• Type II: Displaced but maintaining some bone-to-bone contact.
+• Type II: Displaced fractures but maintaining some bone-to-bone contact at the volar cortex.

-• Type III: Complete loss of bone-to-bone contact.
+• Type III: Complete loss of bone-to-bone contact, often with 90 degrees of dorsal rotation of the distal condylar fragment.

 Displaced Type II and III fractures that cannot be adequately aligned require closed or open reduction and K-wire fixation.
-A critical complication, as noted by Wood and Moon, is the interposition of the volar plate.
+A critical complication in the pathomechanics of this injury, as definitively noted by Wood and Moon, is the interposition of the volar plate.

 Image